Minnesota Divorce Mediation

 Comparison between Minnesota Divorce Mediation and Litigation

-• Physical and emotional stress in mediation is lesser
+• Physical and emotional stress is lesser

-• Mediation requires less time
+• It requires less time

-• The expenditure in mediation is lesser
+• The expenditure is lesser

-Issues discussed in Minnesota Divorce Mediation
+Issues discussed

 • Spousal support